By the end of this section, you will be able to:

 In the world economy, roughly 2,000 firms are foreign exchange dealers.
 The U.S. economy has less than 100 foreign exchange dealers, but the largest 12 or so dealers carry out more than half the total transactions.
 The foreign exchange market has no central location, but the major dealers keep a close watch on each other at all times.

 The foreign exchange market is huge not because of the demands of tourists, firms, or even foreign direct investment, but instead because of portfolio investment and the actions of interlocking foreign exchange dealers.
 International tourism is a very large industry, involving about $1 trillion per year.
-Global exports are about 23% of global GDP; which is about $18 trillion per year.
-Foreign direct investment totaled about $1.5 trillion in the end of 2013.
-These quantities are dwarfed, however, by the $5.3 trillion per day being traded in foreign exchange markets.
-Most transactions in the foreign exchange market are for portfolio investment—relatively short-term movements of financial capital between currencies—and because of the actions of the large foreign exchange dealers as they constantly buy and sell with each other.
+Global exports are about 23.5% of global GDP or about $19 trillion per year.
+Foreign direct investment totaled about $870 billion in the end of 2021.
+These quantities are dwarfed, however, by the $6.6 trillion per day traded in foreign exchange markets.
+Most transactions in the foreign exchange market are for portfolio investment—relatively short-term movements of financial capital between currencies—and because of the large foreign exchange dealers' actions as they constantly buy and sell with each other.

 Strengthening and Weakening Currency

-When the prices of most goods and services change, the price is said to “rise” or “fall.”
+When the prices of most goods and services change, the price "rises or "falls".
 For exchange rates, the terminology is different.
-When the exchange rate for a currency rises, so that the currency exchanges for more of other currencies, it is referred to as appreciating or “strengthening.”
-When the exchange rate for a currency falls, so that a currency trades for less of other currencies, it is referred to as depreciating or “weakening.”
+When the exchange rate for a currency rises, so that the currency exchanges for more of other currencies, we refer to it as appreciating or “strengthening.”
+When the exchange rate for a currency falls, so that a currency trades for less of other currencies, we refer to it as depreciating or “weakening.”

-To illustrate the use of these terms, consider the exchange rate between the U.S. dollar and the Canadian dollar since 1980, shown in Figure 16.3 (a).
+To illustrate the use of these terms, consider the exchange rate between the U.S. dollar and the Canadian dollar since 1980, in Figure 16.3 (a).
 The vertical axis in Figure 16.3 (a) shows the price of $1 in U.S. currency, measured in terms of Canadian currency.
 Clearly, exchange rates can move up and down substantially.
 A U.S. dollar traded for $1.17 Canadian in 1980.
 The U.S. dollar appreciated or strengthened to $1.39 Canadian in 1986, depreciated or weakened to $1.15 Canadian in 1991, and then appreciated or strengthened to $1.60 Canadian by early in 2002, fell to roughly $1.20 Canadian in 2009, and then had a sharp spike up and decline in 2009 and 2010.
-The units in which exchange rates are measured can be confusing, because the exchange rate of the U.S. dollar is being measured using a different currency—the Canadian dollar.
-But exchange rates always measure the price of one unit of currency by using a different currency.
+In August 2022, the U.S. dollar stood at $1.28 Canadian.
+The units in which we measure exchange rates can be confusing, because we measure the exchange rate of the U.S. dollar exchange using a different currency—the Canadian dollar.
+However, exchange rates always measure the price of one unit of currency by using a different currency.

 In looking at the exchange rate between two currencies, the appreciation or strengthening of one currency must mean the depreciation or weakening of the other.
 Figure 16.3 (b) shows the exchange rate for the Canadian dollar, measured in terms of U.S. dollars.
-The exchange rate of the U.S. dollar measured in Canadian dollars, shown in Figure 16.3 (a), is a perfect mirror image with the exchange rate of the Canadian dollar measured in U.S. dollars, shown in Figure 16.3 (b).
+The exchange rate of the U.S. dollar measured in Canadian dollars, in Figure 16.3 (a), is a perfect mirror image with the Canadian dollar exchange rate measured in U.S. dollars, in Figure 16.3 (b).
 A fall in the Canada $/U.S. $ ratio means a rise in the U.S. $/Canada $ ratio, and vice versa.

 With the price of a typical good or service, it is clear that higher prices benefit sellers and hurt buyers, while lower prices benefit buyers and hurt sellers.
-In the case of exchange rates, where the buyers and sellers are not always intuitively obvious, it is useful to trace through how different participants in the market will be affected by a stronger or weaker currency.
-Consider, for example, the impact of a stronger U.S. dollar on six different groups of economic actors, as shown in Figure 16.4: (1) U.S. exporters selling abroad; (2) foreign exporters (that is, firms selling imports in the U.S. economy); (3) U.S. tourists abroad; (4) foreign tourists visiting the United States; (5) U.S. investors (either foreign direct investment or portfolio investment) considering opportunities in other countries; (6) and foreign investors considering opportunities in the U.S. economy.
+In the case of exchange rates, where the buyers and sellers are not always intuitively obvious, it is useful to trace how a stronger or weaker currency will affect different market participants.
+Consider, for example, the impact of a stronger U.S. dollar on six different groups of economic actors, as Figure 16.4 shows: (1) U.S. exporters selling abroad; (2) foreign exporters (that is, firms selling imports in the U.S. economy); (3) U.S. tourists abroad; (4) foreign tourists visiting the United States; (5) U.S. investors (either foreign direct investment or portfolio investment) considering opportunities in other countries; (6) and foreign investors considering opportunities in the U.S. economy.

 For a U.S. firm selling abroad, a stronger U.S. dollar is a curse.
 A strong U.S. dollar means that foreign currencies are correspondingly weak.
 When this exporting firm earns foreign currencies through its export sales, and then converts them back to U.S. dollars to pay workers, suppliers, and investors, the stronger dollar means that the foreign currency buys fewer U.S. dollars than if the currency had not strengthened, and that the firm’s profits (as measured in dollars) fall.
 As a result, the firm may choose to reduce its exports, or it may raise its selling price, which will also tend to reduce its exports.
 In this way, a stronger currency reduces a country’s exports.

 Conversely, for a foreign firm selling in the U.S. economy, a stronger dollar is a blessing.
-Each dollar earned through export sales, when traded back into the home currency of the exporting firm, will now buy more of the home currency than expected before the dollar had strengthened.
+Each dollar earned through export sales, when traded back into the exporting firm's home currency, will now buy more home currency than expected before the dollar had strengthened.
 As a result, the stronger dollar means that the importing firm will earn higher profits than expected.
 The firm will seek to expand its sales in the U.S. economy, or it may reduce prices, which will also lead to expanded sales.
 In this way, a stronger U.S. dollar means that consumers will purchase more from foreign producers, expanding the country’s level of imports.

 For a U.S. tourist abroad, who is exchanging U.S. dollars for foreign currency as necessary, a stronger U.S. dollar is a benefit.
 The tourist receives more foreign currency for each U.S. dollar, and consequently the cost of the trip in U.S. dollars is lower.
 When a country’s currency is strong, it is a good time for citizens of that country to tour abroad.
 Imagine a U.S. tourist who has saved up $5,000 for a trip to South Africa.
-In January 2008, $1 bought 7 South African rand, so the tourist had 35,000 rand to spend.
-In January 2009, $1 bought 10 rand, so the tourist had 50,000 rand to spend.
-By January 2010, $1 bought only 7.5 rand.
-Clearly, 2009 was the year for U.S. tourists to visit South Africa.
+In February 2018, $1 bought 11.9 South African rand, so the tourist had 59,500 rand to spend.
+By 2018, $1 bought 14.5 rand, which for the tourist translates to 72,500 rand.
 For foreign visitors to the United States, the opposite pattern holds true.
 A relatively stronger U.S. dollar means that their own currencies are relatively weaker, so that as they shift from their own currency to U.S. dollars, they have fewer U.S. dollars than previously.
 When a country’s currency is strong, it is not an especially good time for foreign tourists to visit.

 A stronger dollar injures the prospects of a U.S. financial investor who has already invested money in another country.
 A U.S. financial investor abroad must first convert U.S. dollars to a foreign currency, invest in a foreign country, and then later convert that foreign currency back to U.S. dollars.
 If in the meantime the U.S. dollar becomes stronger and the foreign currency becomes weaker, then when the investor converts back to U.S. dollars, the rate of return on that investment will be less than originally expected at the time it was made.